Hydrodynamic attractor in periodically driven ultracold quantum gases

-\fakesection{Massive kinetic theory}In order to study hydrodynamic attractors in the nonlinear regime of large drive amplitudes, we employ relativistic kinetic theory of massive particles in relaxation time approximation.
-We generalize Ref.~\cite{Florkowski:2014sfa} to a time-dependent metric $ds^2 = dt^2- b(t)^2(dx^2+dy^2+dz^2)$ with scale factor $b(t)$, which is equivalent to the homogeneous and isotropic expansion of gas with rate $\theta = 3 \dot b/b$.
+We generalize Refs.~\cite{Florkowski:2014sfa,Keegan:2015avk} to a time-dependent metric $ds^2 = dt^2- b(t)^2(dx^2+dy^2+dz^2)$ with scale factor $b(t)$, which is equivalent to the homogeneous and isotropic expansion of gas with rate $\theta = 3 \dot b/b$.
 This isotropic expansion is equivalent to the change of scattering length discussed above \cite{fujii2018} and a convenient way to compute the bulk viscosity \cite{son2007}.
 In spherical coordinates the phase-space distribution function obeys the following Boltzmann equation~\cite{cercignani2002relativistic,Du:2021fok}

 where $\tau_R$ is the relaxation time.
+As a realistic model for $\tau_R$ we use the bulk relaxation time $\tau_\zeta$ obtained for strongly interacting ultracold atoms from microscopic quantum transport calculations~\cite{enss2019bulk, fujii2024}.
+Accordingly, we set $\tau_R$ inversely proportional to temperature, $\tau_R(t) = \tau_R^0 T_0/T(t)$.

-We take $\tau_R$ as a constant input parameter, which has been computed microscopically for ultracold atoms \cite{dusling2013, nishida2019, enss2019bulk, hofmann2020}.
-The effective temperature $T$ in the equilibrium distribution $f_\text{eq}(p,T) = e^{-\sqrt{m^2+p^2 b^2(t)}/T}$ is defined such that that the instantaneous energy density $e(t)=e_\text{eq}(T(t))$ matches the equilibrium energy density, where
+The equilibrium distribution $f_\text{eq}(p,T) = e^{-\sqrt{m^2+p^2 b^2(t)}/T}$ depends on temperature $T$.
+Out of equilibrium the temperature changes with time, and one can define an instantaneous effective temperature $T(t)$ by the condition that the instantaneous energy density matches the equilibrium energy density at this instantaneous temperature, $e(t)=e_\text{eq}(T(t),m)$, where